pattern-lab/patternlab-node/packages/docs/src/docs/pattern-including.md

     atoms-16x9

-_Warning:_ Because subtypes are not included in the shorthand include syntax a given pattern name needs to be unique within its _pattern type_ and not just its pattern subtype.
+_Warning:_ Because subGroups are not included in the shorthand include syntax a given pattern name needs to be unique within its _pattern type_ and not just its pattern subGroup.
 If you run into this problem you can do one of two things:

 - use the default include syntax for your template language or
 - give your pattern a unique name and use [the pattern's documentation](/docs/documenting-patterns/) to provide the pattern name